 For instance, a 40-year-old who has been looking at computer screens for most of their life is more likely to have dry eye symptoms than a 13-year-old who has only owned a smartphone for a couple of years.
+(We covered 3 signs you might need a social media detox in our previous blog post!)
 If that same teen looks at screens for 12-15 hours a day for the next 10 years of their life, the chances of them developing dry eyes would become much higher.

 Taking a real, unbiased look at how often you look at screens today can help you make smarter choices that you’ll thank yourself for in the future.

 Frequent breaks and forced blinks are essential, but an equally important part of your complete approach to eye care is regularly visiting your Optometrist.
 Even if you aren’t experiencing problems with your vision, eye exams can give you peace of mind that no underlying issues or health problems are developing that you don’t know about.

 It's even more important to schedule an eye exam if you do experience uncomfortable symptoms, such as redness, itchy eyes, or blurry vision.
 Even headaches happening more frequently can be an indication of more going on beneath the surface, so make sure to discuss these changes with your provider.

 Andrew recommends that his patients between the ages of 20 and 60 come in for a routine eye exam every 2 years.
 Kids 19 and under should come in every year, and adults over 60 should come back annually as well.
 We offer eye exams for both children and adults at our HealthOne Optometry clinic.
 Regular eye exams are a small commitment you can make throughout your life that will save you time and money in the future!